NinjaEagle/NinjaEagle/README.md

 ## I'm a Developer, Pianist, and Engineer!

-- 🔭 I’m currently working on an ecommerce React Native app and using Typescript
+- 🔭 I’m currently working on an ecommerce React Native app using Typescript
 - 🌱 I’m currently learning MobX, Vue
 - 🤔 I’m looking for resources to learn testing libraries and CI/CD tools
 - 📫 How to reach me: Links below :arrow_down: